ghc-proposals/ghc-proposals/proposals/0000-loose-layout.md

 ## Proposed Change Specification

 A new language extension is added, called `LooseLayout`.
-When enabled, the following rule is added to the beginnign of the layout algorithm from section 10.2 of the Haskell 2010 Report:
+When enabled, the following rule is added to the beginning of the layout algorithm in section 10.3 of the Haskell 2010 Report:

 * L (\<n\> : t : ts) (m : ms) = L (t : ts) (m : ms), **if** m = n, and t is one of: ), ], or }.